fredrkl/net-recap/README.md

 ## Build and release

-This repo uses conventional commits and the semantic-release GitHub Action to automatically create releases.
+This repo uses gitmoij commits and the semantic-release GitHub Action to automatically create releases.
 This means that you should use the following commit message format defined in the .releaserc file.
-See the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) spesification.
-If it possible to change this to instead use gitmoji.
-That is done following the [gitmoji guide](https://github.com/momocow/semantic-release-gitmoji?tab=readme-ov-file#usage).
+See the [gitmoij](https://gitmoji.dev/) on how to use gitmoij.